eslint/eslint/docs/src/use/configure/rules.md

 #### Report unused `eslint-disable` comments

-To report unused `eslint-disable` comments (those that disable rules which were already disabled), use the `reportUnusedDisableDirectives` setting.
+To report unused `eslint-disable` comments (those that disable rules which would not report on the disabled line), use the `reportUnusedDisableDirectives` setting.
 For example:

 ```js
 // eslint.config.js